 The preservation of Skagway's history including its structures, (artifacts of the Klondike Gold Rush 1897-1898), began with the early residents of Skagway.
 The pioneering cabin of Captain William Moore, founder of Skagway, was saved by his son Ben in 1900 because of its historic value.
 Today, visitors to Klondike Gold Rush National Historical Park can tour the cabin (built in 1887) on their own or through a Park Ranger led interpretive tour.

-Currently the Klondike Gold Rush NHP Preservation maintenance team has four major historic structure restorations under way.
+Currently the Klondike Gold Rush Preservation maintenance team has several major historic structure restorations under way.
 These are multiple phased projects which typically have a five to six year goal for completion.
-These projects are the "Jeff Smiths Parlor Museum," the first YMCA Gymnasium in Alaska, the Arctic Meat Company building, and the last existing refrigerated warehouse in Skagway; the "Frye-Bruhn Cold Storage Building."
-Progress and updates for these projects can be found in our monthly blog on preservation.
+These projects are the first YMCA Gymnasium in Alaska, the Arctic Meat Company building, and the last existing refrigerated warehouse in Skagway; the "Frye-Bruhn Cold Storage Building."

 L.S.
 Spude, R. (1983).
 Building the Gateway to the Klondike.
 Anchorage: Alaska Regional Office of the National Park Service.